Skip to content

 What is a Subprocessor?

-In order to provide our Services, Ritual engages the Subprocessors listed in the tables below.
-A Subprocessor is a third-party engaged by Ritual Mobile, Inc., and its applicable Affiliates, to process Customer Personal Data.
+A Subprocessor is a third-party engaged by Ritual Mobile, Inc. (and its applicable Affiliates) to process Customer Personal Data in connection with providing our Services.

 List of Third-Party Subprocessors